samuelint/aws-iot-device-sdk-java/README.md

-# AWS IoT Device SDK for Java
+# AWS IoT Device SDK for Java 6
+Fork from original AWS 1.1.1 version allowing java 6 support.

 The **AWS IoT Device SDK for Java** enables Java developers to access the AWS IoT Platform through [MQTT or MQTT over the WebSocket protocol][aws-iot-protocol].
 The SDK is built with [AWS IoT device shadow support][aws-iot-thing], providing